Become a Junior Ranger or WebRanger!

 Did you know that Haleakalā National Park is home to plants and animals that are found no where else on Earth?
 Learn more about them in Nature & Science.

 What kind of birds live in the park?
-Find out on our Bird Checklist. (pdf)
+Find out about Birds of the Summit District.

 How old is Mt.
 Haleakalā?
 How big is the mountain?
 When was the last eruption?
 Find out through the Hawaiian Volcano Observatory.